-Through the lens of pop culture, this course will examine historical, social, and political cultural movements from the last half of the 20th century to contemporary times.
+Through the lens of pop culture, this course will examine the historical, social, and political cultural movements from the last half of the 20th century to contemporary times.
 Different mediums, including rock and roll and protest music, television, and film will be used to present content and explore how major American policies and political philosophies have been - and continue to be - shaped by our media-driven world.
 Minor and major research projects will be conducted and presented through written, oral and technological formats.
-Prerequisite: None.
-Duration: Semester.
-Credit: 0.5 Social Studies.